PiggyAwesome/useless/README.md

-Yo mamma so fat she leaves footsteps in concrete
+Yo mamma so fat, you could slap her butt and ride the waves.